Why does the piece of paper in your wallet marked “One Dollar” have value?

 As Hyman Minksey said, “Everyone can create money; the problem is to get it accepted.”

-And to get currency to be accepted the issuer has to take it back and offer something of value.
-In 1836, after Andrew Jackson killed the Second National Bank of the United States, many banks issued currency that was redeemable into gold.
-Those banks had their currency more widely accepted than other banks which did not provide that guarantee.
+However, this wasn’t always the case and that’s why countries sometimes fall back on the gold standard.
+In 1836, after Andrew Jackson killed the Second National Bank of the United States, instead of the US government, many banks issued their own currency.
+Some of those banks backed their currency with gold, making sure that it had value.
+Those banks that backed their currency found it was more widely accepted than other banks which did not provide that guarantee.

-These days, any corporation can create a currency with gift cards.
+As long as the issuer redeems its currency for something of value, the currency will be worth something.
+For example, any corporation can create a currency with gift cards.
 That Barnes & Noble gift card Aunt Betty gave you for Christmas has value because Barnes & Noble will redeem it for a book.
 If you don’t want a book, you can exchange the gift card for dollars because Barnes & Noble has promised to honor that gift card, no matter who holds it.
-The gift cards are a form of currency.
+Gift cards are a form of currency.

 But taxation is NOT how the government raises money.
 The government does not have to increase taxes to raise revenues for its spending.
 Since it is the originator of the currency, it can just print the money when it wants to buy something.
 And by paying for military defense, economic security, and infrastructure, the government provides value to its citizens.

 So despite the fact the government constantly prints money, you don’t have to fret about the value of the currency.
 As long as the US government efficiently collects taxes in US dollars, you will need to get dollars.
 Otherwise, you will have your assets repossessed and you will potentially be thrown in jail.
-And that’s enough motivation for most sane folks.
+And that’s enough motivation for most sane folks to assign value the US dollar.